18F/ReVAL/README.md

 ## API

 For more information on how to use the API for validation.
-See documentation [here](docs/api.md).
+See [documentation for API validation](docs/api.md).

 ---